offconvex/offconvex.github.io/_posts/2016-03-14-stability.md

   </script>
   <!-- end animation -->

-As you can see by clicking patiently through the example, the algorithm seems pretty stable.
+As we can see by clicking impatiently through the example, the algorithm seems pretty stable.
 Even if we substantially move the first example it encounters, the hyperplane computed by the algorithm changes only slightly.
 Neat.
-You can check out the code [here](https://gist.github.com/mrtzh/266c37d3a274376134a6).
+(You can check out the code [here](https://gist.github.com/mrtzh/266c37d3a274376134a6).)

 ## Empirical risk jargon